fgadaleta/worldofpiggy.github.io/about.md

 <img src="https://worldofpiggy.github.io/img/linkedin_2014_round.jpg" />

-Here we are, Piggy and I. We share one room, a number of books, and of course problems and their solutions.
-We deal with data, math, stats, and computers, and we make things.
+Here I am, Francesco (and his invisible mate Piggy).
+I come from southern Italy and currently live somewhere in rainy Belgium, in a room full of books, interesting problems and (often) their solutions.
+I deal with data, math, stats, and computers, and I make things.
+Technologies I am excited about include Artificial Intelligence, Deep Learning, Natural Language Processing, Computer Programming and Machine Learning.

-We see science in every day life.
-We just love it!
+I see science in every day life.
+I just love it!

 # My story

 Feel free to take some time to get to know me.

 So, let's get serious.
 Or should we?

 I am Francesco Gadaleta, Ph.D – Data Scientist and Machine Learning expert.
 I worked as clinical data scientist at Gasthuisberg Research Hospital (Belgium) and I am currently data scientist in the Advanced Analytics Team of Johnson&Johnson.